Repost from 2015. Edited, rewritten, and corrected.

 Being responsible sometimes means pissing people off.

 Is marriage really a partnership when only one partner decides everything?
 Certainly, we each have strengths and weaknesses.
 I am not about to enter my wife’s kitchen.
 First, we will all starve.
 Second, she is a far better cook than I will ever be in ten lifetimes.
 On the other hand, I pay the bills, write the checks, and manage the money.
-Thanks to my business background, I am good at handling money, bills, and debt and I am able to analyze numbers on the fly.
-So, I do what I am good at and so does Polly.
-Our marriage is a partnership of equals, each doing those things that best serve the partnership. (on a funnier note, she’d rather mow the grass and I’d rather clean the house)
+Thanks to my business background, I am good at handling money, bills, and debt, and I am able to analyze numbers on the fly.
+I do what I am good at and so does Polly.
+Our marriage is now a partnership of equals, each doing those things that best serve the partnership.
+(On a funnier note, she’d rather mow the grass and I’d rather clean the house.)

-There is ONE area I refuse to relinquish control, the remote control!!
-It’s mine.
+There is ONE area where I refuse to relinquish control: the remote control!
+It’s mine, dammit.
 Don’t touch it.
 If I died today, Polly would never watch TV again because she has no clue and little interest in how the remote works.
 She can run a sewing machine and do all sorts of intricate stitches, but ask her to change a TV program or set up a recording and suddenly she’s the young woman wooing her man, hoping he’ll do what she wants him to.